 Speraw also helped mentor guard Jordan Bohannon to historic heights.
-Bohannon became Iowa’s all-time leader in 3-pointers made as a junior in 2019, making 264 triples.
-He shattered the team’s freshman single-season record in assists (175) and 3-pointers made (89).
-Jok and Bohannon combined for 174 triples, the most by a duo in a single season at Iowa.
-As a sophomore, Bohannon’s production etched his name in the Hawkeye record books.
-Bohannon recorded three double-doubles as a sophomore to bring his career double-doubles in points and assists to a program-best six.
-He is the sixth Hawkeye in program history to total more than 400 points and 150 assists in a season.
-Bohannon is the only NCAA player to total more than 150 assists and 80 3-pointers as a freshman and sophomore over the last 25 years.
+Bohannon is Iowa’s career leader in four statistical categories: assists (639), 3-pointers (364), free throw percentage (.887) and double-double in points and assists (8).
+Jok and Bohannon combined for 174 triples in 2017, the most by a duo in a single season at Iowa.
+He is one of only two players in program history to total more than 1,200 points and 600 assists.
 Lastly, he made 34 consecutive free throws to share Iowa’s consecutive free throws made record with the legendary Chris Street.

 Speraw, who is a Sioux City, Iowa, native was a two-time Hawkeye letterman (1978-79) who played for Hall of Fame head coach Lute Olson.
 He was a member of the 1978-79 squad that won 20 contests and a Big Ten title.
 As a senior, he was named the team’s most inspirational player.

 As both an assistant and head coach, Speraw has mentored dozens of players who have played professionally, including Hawkeyes Ronnie Lester, Steve Krafcisin, Vince Brookins, Steve Waite, Kenny Arnold, Kevin Boyle, Mark Gannon and Bobby Hansen.